peterwilli/HurricAIne/README.md

 # HurricaneAI
-Trying out Hurricane Prediction for my talk at Big Data Summit in Amsterdam
+Trying out Hurricane Prediction for my talk at Isense Big Data Summit

 # How to install